-Administrative Workload Data
+Administrative Workload Data (all DRS administered plans)

 Each month, on average, DRS retires 1,000 members and is notified of 500 retiree deaths.
-For 2018, as of July 31, there were 856 active invoices for month of death overpayments.
+For 2018, there were 856 active invoices for month of death overpayments across, as of July 31.
 Approximately 90% of the overpayments DRS processes are connected to the month of death payment.